 The Charles River watershed contains over 8,000 acres of protected wetlands, referred to as Natural Valley Storage.

-Information on Taking the Charles Boat River Cruise
+Information for Taking the Charles Boat River Cruise

 Charles River in Boston – A Boat Tour in Boston